3 Most Common Mental Health Disorders in America

 Major depressive disorder is the leading cause of disability for Americans aged 15 to 44.
 This disorder is more prevalent in women than men.
 Some of the symptoms include depressed mood, diminished interest or pleasure, change in weight, appetite and sleep patterns, fatigue, and a feeling of worthlessness.
 This can only be diagnosed with a consultation with a medical provider.

 Bipolar disorders affect men and women equally.
-The median age for developing bipolar disorder is around 25 years old, but it can develop later in life as well.
-Those who suffer from bipolar disorder may experience manic episodes where their moods and behaviors are drastically different than normal.
+The median age for diagnosed bipolar disorder is around 25 years old, but it can develop later in life as well.
+Those who suffer from bipolar disorder experience manic episodes where their moods and behaviors are drastically different than normal.
 These changes can include unusual energy, activity or sleep patterns.
 Diagnosis for bipolar disorder may include a physical exam, a psychiatric evaluation, and charting of your mood over time.

 If you are experiencing problems that prevent you from feeling your best, or you are struggling with the effects of trauma, ACCESS medical and behavioral health providers can help.
 We treat depression, anxiety and other mental health conditions, as well as help patients dealing with trauma.
 We can also help you identify those behaviors that are limiting you, build your confidence and support you in reaching your goals for overall health and wellness.
-Visit our website to find your local ACCESS health center and schedule an appointment today.